lapps/org.lappsgrid.examples/README.md

 ## Maven packing

-Now we set up all necessary configuration to pack things up.
+We complete to set up all necessary configuration to pack things up.
-One last step before we pack is to put those configurations in the right place.
+Now, we are one step away; put those configurations in the right place.
-Move `webapp` directory in source `src/main/`.
+Move `webapp` directory in source directory `src/main/`.

-Final command is to use maven to compile the package into a war file:
+Finally, it's time to compile.
+Use maven to compile the package into a war file.

 ```bash
 mvn clean package